dashxhq/dashx-java/dashx-spring-boot-starter/README.md

 ## Installation

-Add the following dependency to your `build.gradle.kts`:
+Add the following dependency to your `build.gradle`:

 ```
 dependencies {